Meerathimothy/Cyber-Security/Tools in kali.md

 4) Database Assessment

 Sqlmap
 It is a free tool that gives of database vulnerability.
 It will detect and exploit SQLi flaws

 5) Password Attacks

  Cewl
+ It is a ruby based tool.
+It is used to generate custom wordlists.
+It will crawl a specific URL to defined path and returns a list of wordlist.
+These wordlist can be used as password cracker.
+It is preinstalled in kali.

+ John The Ripper
+ It help sysyem administrators to find out the weak passwords.
+It is the most powerful password cracking tool.
+It does brute forcing a list of password.
+If the password is short and/or weak, John the Ripper can crack such data quickly.

+ Wordlists

+ Wordlist can be referred to as a password dictionary since it is a collection of passwords which is stored as plain text.
+Wordlists are derived from data breaches.

+ 6) Wireless Attacks

+Bully
+It is a new implementation of WPS bruteforce attack.
+It is written in c.
+It exploit the design flaw in wps specification.
+It will break wps pin to get password.

+Aircrack-ng
+It is a tool to asses wifi networksecurity.
+It is used to crack wifi passwords.
+It is command line based tool.
+They perform monitoring of packet capturing , attacking, Testing wifi cards and drives and cracking of passwords.